Cruz-Lopez-Carlos-Antonio/Bateman_equations_improvements/README.md

 **Output of the solution of Diophantine Equations**

-<details><summary>CLICK HERE to expand the input of the application of the AnalyticNPKE-Insertion.py</summary>
+<details><summary>CLICK HERE to expand the Output of the past example of Diophantine Equations </summary>
 <p>